dsaa86/stredsearch/README.md

 # StredSearch

+## PROJECT FILES CAN BE LOCATED IN THE 'STREDSEARCH' DIRECTORY, PREDOMINANTLY WITHIN THE 'SEARCH' APP OF DJANGO

 ## A Unified Search Interface for StackOverflow and Reddit

 StredSearch is a web application developed using Django and Django Restframework, aimed at facilitating simultaneous searches on StackOverflow and Reddit.
 This project showcases Python web development skills and backend technologies.